Dr Sue-Ching Yeoh graduated with a BDS (Hons) and subsequently an MDSc (Oral Medicine and Oral Pathology) from the University of Sydney.

 I trained as a dentist through the University of Sydney and after working for several years, decided to do further training to become an Oral Medicine Specialist.
 I completed my Fellowship of the Royal Australasian College of Dental Surgeons in both the General Stream as well as the Special Fields Stream of Oral Medicine.
 After working as a Fellow at Westmead Hospital, I was offered an Oral Medicine Specialist position at the Royal Prince Alfred and Liverpool Hospitals in Sydney, as well as a Visiting Specialist position at The Canberra Hospital.

-A salesperson at David Jones, working in the Confectionery Department!
+A salesperson in David Jones, working in the confectionery department!

 I manage conditions that affect the “skin” inside the mouth, a bit like a “dermatologist for the mouth”.
 The majority of this treatment is non-surgical.